uhm-descartes/ee345/morea/mvl/experience-complex.md

 # Complex Numbers

-This material is advanced, and if you are seeing either matrices or complex numbers for the first time, please read this _only_ with my help.
-It is dangerous.
-Reading this could get you banned in Florida.
+This is advanced material.
+It is a lot of fun to know and think about, but you will not be tested in EE345 about any of the following.

 Think of vectors in $${\mathbb R}^2$$, that is vectors with 2 coordinates.
 We saw the inner and outer products of these vectors (in